clariusdev/raw/README.md

 * Clarius Cloud when viewing the exam online.
 Packaged .tar files can be downloaded directly from a browser.

 ![Raw Data Download](blob/raw_cloud.png)
-* Exporting the exam to local mobile device storage (only supported on Android) through the Exams page.
+* Exporting the exam to local mobile device storage can be done when ending the exam or through the Exams page.
+As of App version, 8.6, iOS is now supported to store non image data into the file system.

 ![Raw Data Export](blob/save_device.png)
 * If the Cast API is available for the device, raw data can be downloaded via a custom C/C++ program in a similar format to the App, but with immediate access once downloaded from the scanner.